KimDebroye/KidsMode/README.md

 ## General Notes

-- Feel free to try, improve the tool.
+- Feel free to try & improve the tool.
 - Let me know about any bugs/issues.
 	- In case of a bug / an issue, I can't follow up full time, though I do my best to provide a fix if needed.
 - Feedback and general impressions are always welcome.